Wimmics/IndeGx/scripts/endpoint_status/README.md

 - [Linked Open Data](https://query.linkedopendata.eu/sparql),
 - [Openlink's list of endpoint](https://raw.githubusercontent.com/OpenLinkSoftware/general-turtle-doc-collection/master/LODCloud_SPARQL_Endpoints.ttl),
 - [Yummy Data](https://yummydata.org/)
-- our [general](https://raw.githubusercontent.com/Wimmics/IndeGx/main/catalogs/all_catalog_edited.ttl) and our ["seredenpidity"](https://raw.githubusercontent.com/Wimmics/IndeGx/main/catalogs/crawling_catalog.ttl) catalogs from the [IndeGx](https://github.com/Wimmics/IndeGx) and [Metadatamatic](https://github.com/Wimmics/voidmatic) projects
+- our [general](https://raw.githubusercontent.com/Wimmics/IndeGx/main/catalogs/all_catalog_edited.ttl) and our ["serendipity"](https://raw.githubusercontent.com/Wimmics/IndeGx/main/catalogs/crawling_catalog.ttl) catalogs from the [IndeGx](https://github.com/Wimmics/IndeGx) and [Metadatamatic](https://github.com/Wimmics/voidmatic) projects
 as sources, which themselves retrieve endpoints from different sources.
 In this repository, the "[`crawling_catalog.ttl`](https://github.com/Wimmics/IndeGx/blob/main/catalogs/crawling_catalog.ttl)" is used to manually add new endpoints.
 Please make pull requests to modify this file if you wish to add new endpoints.

 #### ...
 Additional Service Information?

-As github has API limits (1000 requests per hour) it may be better to make separate projects for other kind of information, such as void descriptions.
+As GitHub has API limits (1000 requests per hour) it may be better to make separate projects for other kinds of information, such as void descriptions.
 Note, that one can use this service status dataset as the basis in order to not waste requests!

 ### Origin

-This script and its associated Github actions are inspired of the original [LODservatory](https://github.com/SmartDataAnalytics/lodservatory) by SmartDataAnalytics.
+This script and its associated Github actions are inspired by the original [LODservatory](https://github.com/SmartDataAnalytics/lodservatory) by SmartDataAnalytics.
 It has been redone to use [corese-command](https://github.com/Wimmics/corese/tree/master#corese-command) and the resources of the IndeGx framework.